Developer(s) – Young Horses

 PEGI – 7

 Octodad is a quest-based linear adventure game, which has players controlling an octopus fitting in with human society and performing mundane tasks typical of the average family man.
-Whilst it is an extremely different experience from the norm, and one of the most outlandish ideas for a video game I’ve ever encountered, I unfortunately wasn’t overly impressed like I thought I would be, having played the demo of it earlier this year.
+Whilst it is an extremely different experience from the norm, and one of the most outlandish ideas for a video game I’ve ever encountered, I, unfortunately, wasn’t overly impressed like I thought I would be, having played the demo of it earlier this year.

 Graphics – 5/10

 In terms of visuals, except for the main character Octodad, nothing really stood out from either a graphical or conceptual point of view in my opinion.
 The overall scenery and style of the game is particularly simplistic and bland, and dauntingly, there doesn’t seem to have been a great amount of effort put into it.
-Taking place in areas such as back gardens, supermarkets and generic-looking ships, its almost as if the scenery and style of the game speak of the mundane day-to-day life of the average man, that is being portrayed in the game.
+Taking place in areas such as back gardens, supermarkets, and generic-looking ships, it’s almost as if the scenery and style of the game speak of the mundane day-to-day life of the average man, that is being portrayed in the game.

 Gameplay – 5/10

-With a small array of boring tasks to do and criteria to fulfil, and with one side quest involving finding a number of differently styles ties in each chapter, the gameplay was just about as exciting as the visuals; not very much at all.
+With a small array of boring tasks to do and criteria to fulfill, and with one side quest involving finding a number of different styles ties in each chapter, the gameplay was just about as exciting as the visuals; not very much at all.
 There’s no real substance put into it in terms of gameplay, which to me, makes it a particularly fleeting and ultimately forgettable experience.
 It was extremely difficult for me to see the appeal that a lot of other people seemingly see in it.

 Controls – 6/10

-Though it’s by no means prefect, the game’s control scheme is it’s most noteworthy aspect, the way I see it.
+Though it’s by no means perfect, the game’s control scheme is its most noteworthy aspect, the way I see it.
 The player moves the character around and interacts with objects and items in the game by moving each individual limb with individual buttons.
 Whilst I can appreciate how different the game’s control scheme is compared with that of a typical game, what I can’t appreciate it for is how frustrating it can eventually become.
-To me, it’s a question of trial and error; a unique video game aspect that needs a lot of work done on it for it be fully perfected.
+To me, it’s a question of trial and error; a unique video game aspect that needs a lot of work done on it for it to be fully perfected.